pyelias/non/design/mm/alloc.md

 page_alloc and the address space thing can use a shared tool (page table manager) to do the mapping it's only the allocation patterns that are different

+design these for concurrency
+use thread-local caches where possible